bcap52/EdgeHAR-Efficient-Human-Activity-Recognition-Using-IMU-Sensors/README.md

  **Scalability & Inference:**

 - The pipeline is architected to be modular.
 If new raw accelerometer data (50Hz) is collected from an edge device, it can be passed through this same feature engineering pipeline.
-- The resulting feature vectors can then be immediately classified by the trained model (exported from the Learner App) to predict activities for new users.
+- The model immediately classifies new feature vectors and is architecturally optimized to be ported to edge devices with minimal adaptation.